taikutaiku

 }

 This file is readable only by your user.
 The CLI reads it automatically on every invocation.
-To switch accounts, run taiku login again.
-It overwrites the existing credentials.
+If you are already signed in, taiku login reports that account and exits without re-running the sign-in flow — so taiku sessions you start are already authenticated.
+To switch accounts, run taiku logout first, or taiku login --force to overwrite the existing credentials.

 taiku logout